$h \to \Upsilon \gamma$ Decay: Smoking Gun Signature of Wrong-Sign $hb\bar{b}$ Coupling: Conclusions

 \section{Conclusions}

-In conclusion, the rare Higgs decay mode $h \to \Upsilon \gamma$ provides us with a unique testing ground for new physics beyond SM.
-This is owing to the fact that in SM the direct and indirect Feynman diagrams interfere destructively, almost completely canceling each other.
+In conclusion, the rare Higgs decay mode $h \to \Upsilon \gamma$ provides us with a unique testing ground for new physics beyond the SM.
+This is owing to the fact that in the SM, the direct and indirect Feynman diagrams interfere destructively, almost completely canceling each other.
 This accidental cancellation makes the SM decay width very small.
 Thus, any new physics which can disrupt this accidental cancellation can potentially modify the $h \to \Upsilon \gamma$ decay width by orders of magnitude.
-Furthermore, due to presence of interference terms, even the sign information of the new physics couplings, typically lost in most other decay modes like $h \to b \bar{b}$, can be probed in this decay channel.
+Furthermore, due to presence of interference terms, even the information about the sign of the new physics couplings, typically lost in most other decay modes like $h \to b \bar{b}$, can be probed in this decay channel.

 In this work we have carried out a systematic and model independent analysis of possible modifications to the $h \to \Upsilon \gamma$ decay coming from new physics.
 Taking into account the bounds on Higgs production and decay processes from experimental measurements at the LHC, possible modifications have been obtained in the $\Gamma(h \to \gamma \gamma)$ and hence $\Gamma(h \to \Upsilon \gamma)$ decay processes due to presence of various types of new particles.
-We found that while the accidental cancellation of SM direct and indirect amplitudes can indeed be disrupted by presence of new physics and new particles, the most significant change in $\Gamma(h \to \Upsilon \gamma)$ occurs if the Higgs has wrong-sign $h b \bar{b}$ coupling.
+We found that while the accidental cancellation of the SM direct and indirect amplitudes can indeed be disrupted by presence of new physics and new particles, the most significant change in $\Gamma(h \to \Upsilon \gamma)$ occurs if the Higgs has a wrong-sign $h b \bar{b}$ coupling.

-In fact, for the wrong-sign $h b \bar{b}$ coupling, the $h \to \Upsilon \gamma$ decay width increases by almost two orders of magnitude compared to the SM value.
-We further found that no other new physics can change the SM value of $h \to \Upsilon \gamma$ decay width by such a large amount.
+In fact, due to a wrong-sign $h b \bar{b}$ coupling, the $h \to \Upsilon \gamma$ decay width increases by almost two orders of magnitude compared to the SM value.
+We further found that no other new physics can change the SM value of the $h \to \Upsilon \gamma$ decay width by such a large amount.
 Thus, $h \to \Upsilon \gamma$ offers the most promising probe for wrong-sign $h b \bar{b}$ coupling, particularly due to the fact that direct $h b \bar{b}$ decay measurements cannot distinguish between right sign and wrong-sign $h b \bar{b}$ couplings.
-Finally, if LHC or any future collider ever observes the $h \to \Upsilon \gamma$ decay mode with significantly enhanced decay width compared to SM value, then it will be the conclusive evidence of wrong-sign $h b \bar{b}$ coupling.
+Finally, if the LHC or any future collider ever observes the $h \to \Upsilon \gamma$ decay mode with a significantly enhanced decay width compared to the SM value, then it will be a conclusive evidence of wrong-sign $h b \bar{b}$ coupling and the presence of more than one Higgs boson.